 Patients in the ADRC clinical cohort are assessed annually within the ADRC clinic to monitor cognitive ability.
 While most cognitive tests have been performed consistently over time, some tests have been implemented, discontinued, or modified over the years to incorporate changes to the NACC data collection process.
-The figures here provide a graphical depiction of the neuropsychological tests conducted annually at the ADRC clinic.
+The figures in the Neuropsychological Testing section provides a graphical depiction of the neuropsychological tests conducted annually at the ADRC clinic.
 For more information on changes to particular tests please contact the DMSC using the information on the Contact Us page.

 The ADRC longitudinal cohort has followed patients since 1988.
 The Uniform Data Set (UDS) was implemented in 2005, standardizing much of the clinic’s data collection across all ADRC’s in the nation.
-Since that time a total of N=465 patients have been assessed at the clinic and 302 of these patients are currently being actively followed.
 After an initial baseline visit, patients are assessed annually for memory impairment.
-Tables and figures describing the frequency of patient visits for the cohort are available here.
+Tables and figures describing the frequency of patient visits for the cohort are available on the Longitudinal Cohort section.
 Note that patients with greater than 7 visits were seen at the clinic prior to the implementation of the UDS in 2005 and hence some of the data collection procedures changed at that time.

 A primary goal of the ADRC is to identify and quantify those factors that are associated with the progression of dementia.
 The ADRC longitudinal cohort has data on multiple patients that have transitioned from normal cognition to mild cognitive impairment and alzheimer’s disease.
-The number of longitudinal patients who have progressive disease and the rate of disease progression is provided here.
+The number of longitudinal patients who have progressive disease and the rate of disease progression is provided Longitudinal Cohort section.

-The tables provided below yield basic descriptive statistics on the clinical cohort as reported by the National Alzheimer’s Coordinating Center (NACC) on October 1, 2013.
+The Data Completeness section yields basic descriptive statistics on the clinical cohort as reported by the National Alzheimer’s Coordinating Center (NACC).
 These tables including summary statistics on followup of patients and data completeness.
 The total number of reported patients in these tables tends to be low relative to the current size of the cohort due to reporting lags, but they are useful for assessing the completeness of our data.

 Below are summary statistics to describe the demographic and clinical composition of the longitudinal cohort.
 The tables summarize key questions included in the UDS that pertain to patient status including basic demographics, family and health history, neuropsychological evaluation, and neurologist diagnosis.
 These data are presented to provide researchers with an overview of the longitudinal cohort in order to assess the feasibility of new research projects utilizing the longitudinal cohort.
 Further summary measures or full datasets can be requested by visiting the data request page.